CNAG-Biomedical-Informatics/convert-pheno/docs/use-as-a-module.md

     Find [here](https://github.com/mrueda/convert-pheno/blob/main/ex/python.py) an example script.
 It should work out of the box with the [containerized version](https://github.com/mrueda/convert-pheno#containerized).

     !!!
-Success "Perl inside Python, is that even possible :smile:?"
+Question "Perl inside Python, is that even possible :smile:?"
         Perl plays nicely with other languages and let users embed them into Perl's code (e.g., with `Inline`).
 Unfortunately, embedding Perl code into other languages is not as straightforward.
         Luckily, the library [PyPerler](https://github.com/tkluck/pyperler) solves our problem.
 It should work out of the box with the [containerized version](https://github.com/mrueda/convert-pheno#containerized).